 When employees return to work, discuss with them the new policies and procedures set in response to the pandemic.

-You can also provide them a method where they can raise concerns and receive answers.
+You can also provide them with a method where they can raise concerns and receive answers.

 Make sure that changes in policies are properly communicated to all employees.

-In doing this, you can make sure that your making the employees safe in the workplace.
+In doing this, you can make sure that you make the employees safe in the workplace.